-The City of Eugene is launching a two-year residential food waste collection pilot to make it easier for people to recycle their food waste, instead of throwing it away.
-The program will have four pilot test areas: south, north, west, and east study areas, totaling about 1,500 households.
-Residents in the study areas will be able to put their food waste in with their current yard debris bins instead of in the garbage.
+The City of Eugene launched a two-year residential food waste collection pilot in September 2016 to make it easier for people to recycle their food waste, instead of throwing it away.
+The program currently operates in four pilot test areas: south, north, west, and east study areas, totaling about 1,500 households.
+Residents in the study areas are able to put their food waste in with their current yard debris bins instead of in the garbage.
 Pilot participants will be informed by mail.

 This pilot test will help us learn the best way to expand the program and make sure it works for all Eugene residents.

 For program updates and to learn about our other programs, sign up for our quarterly newsletter here.